Joel Embiid plows through the shorthanded Wizards, letting the 76ers prevail with ease

 It did not help that Montrezl Harrell was ejected in the decisive quarter after some light shoving with Embiid.

-The powerhouse center dominated for 36 points and 13 rebounds in 30:39, finishing 12 for 17 from the floor.
+The powerhouse center dominated for 36 points and 13 rebounds in 30:39, finishing 12 for 17 from the field.
 He led five 76ers in double figures as Philadelphia fed off Embiid’s physicality, controlled the pace and shot 50 percent to the Wizards’ 39.3.
 Washington also lost the rebounding battle 50-43.

 “We’re going to have to find a way to [match] those elite players if we’re going to be competitive,” Unseld said.
 “Down the line in the playoffs, that’s what we’re going to see.
 So we have to be ready for that, understand what’s coming and plan accordingly.
 I think it’s mind-set, but also from an individual basis, you have to stand up, accept that challenge.”